DavidSM64/StalePixelDimmer/README.md

 ## Issues

+* There is no interface.
+Still trying to figuring out GDI+.
 * It takes ~120 ms to update the screen on my machine.
 Ideally, this would be as low as possible.
 But it seems that GDI+ is the bottleneck.
 Specifically `StretchBlt` and `graphics.DrawImage` are the main culprits.
 I heard switching to DirectX can improve performance, but I have no idea how that library works.
 * Lots of ghosting!
 Probably due to the low update rate.
 * Mouse seems to fliker a bit?